-1. How to Stand – learn how to align your body with gravity to relax and conserve energy – the key to all tai chi postures and movements
+1. STANDING – learn how to align your body with gravity to relax and conserve energy – the key to all tai chi postures and movements

-2. How to Breathe – tai chi’s specific method of breathing to energize your whole body for vibrant health and well being
+2. BREATHING – tai chi’s specific method of breathing to energize your whole body for vibrant health and well being

-3. How to Loosen Up – a series of gentle joint rotation exercises to loosen up muscles and joints, increase circulation, relieve and prevent joint pain and injuries, and reverse the effects of aging
+3. LOOSENING UP – a series of 12 gentle joint rotation exercises (aka “The Daily Dozen”) to loosen up muscles and joints, increase circulation, relieve and prevent joint pain and injuries, and reverse the effects of aging

-4. How to Silk Reel – Silk reeling is tai chi’s continually spiraling/coiling whole body movements.
+4. SILK REELING – Silk reeling is tai chi’s continually spiraling/coiling whole body movements.
 Silk reeling strengthens and tones muscles, tendons, and ligaments, cultivates powerful qi (vital energy) circulation, improves cardiovascular and lymphatic function, and heals and prevents soft tissue injuries – the healthiest and most intelligent way to exercise the whole body

-5. How to Stretch your Back – a simple spinal stretch performed while standing to increase spinal mobility and correct alignment of spinal vertebrae – the BEST EXERCISE to relive and prevent back pain and restore youthful spinal pliability for life
+5. TAI CHI BACK STRETCH – a simple spinal stretch performed while standing to increase spinal mobility and correct alignment of spinal vertebrae – the BEST EXERCISE to relive and prevent back pain and restore youthful spinal pliability for life

-6. How to Stand Quietly – a simple method of standing to cultivate stillness and total relaxation of body and mind – sometimes referred to as Standing Meditation
+6. QUIET STANDING – a simple method of standing to cultivate stillness and total relaxation of body and mind – sometimes referred to as Standing Meditation

 Tai chi’s solo routines contain all of its health giving and self defense techniques, and were created to preserve the art for future generations.
 Forms teach us correct posture and whole body movement, balance and coordination, and how to relax and open the body for healthy qi (vital energy) circulation.